-Protection of food standards is something very important to the British public.
-This was made clear during the debates of the Agriculture Bill in 2020, when millions of people signed petitions and wrote to their local MP.
+Protection of food standards is something very important to the British public, which was made clear when millions of people signed petitions and wrote to their local MP.

-Following pressure from stakeholders, including the Future British Standards Coalition that is chaired by Sustain CEO Kath Dalmeny, the government agreed to make TAC a permanent body with environment and animal welfare experts.
-It will now report on the potential impacts of future trade deals to Parliament as negotiated trade deals are put before MPs.
+Following pressure from stakeholders, including the Future British Standards Coalition that is chaired by Sustain CEO Kath Dalmeny, the TAC will report on the potential impacts of trade deals to Parliament.

 Support our campaign